eclipse-hono/hono/site/content/api/Metrics.md

 ## Reported Metrics

 Hono uses [Micrometer](https://micrometer.io/) in combination with Spring Boot to internally collect metrics.
-Those metrics can be exported using the different backends, see [Configuring metrics](/hono/admin-guide/monitoring-tracing-config/#configuring-metrics) on how to enable those.
+Those metrics can be exported to different back ends.
+Please refer to [Configuring Metrics]({{< ref "/admin-guide/monitoring-tracing-config.md#configuring-metrics" >}}) for details.

-The default Micrometer backend in the deployment examples is based on [Prometheus](https://prometheus.io/).
+The example deployment by default uses [Prometheus](https://prometheus.io/) as the metrics back end.

-The Prometheus scraper, especially when run inside of Kubernetes/OpenShift, might add additional tags like *pod*, etc. However those tags are not part of the Hono metrics definition.
+When deploying to Kubernetes/OpenShift, the metrics reported by Hono may contain environment specific tags (like the *pod* name) which are added by the Prometheus scraper.
+However, those tags are not part of the Hono metrics definition.

-Hono applications provide additional metrics as well as the ones described here, for example is it possible to get information about the internal JVM state, like memory and garbage collector.
-However those metrics are not part of of the Hono metrics definition.
-Especially for the Hono services, like device registry and the messaging component, no further metrics are defined.
-However all metrics will still support the tags as described.
+Hono applications may report other metrics in addition to the ones defined here.
+In particular, all components report metrics regarding the JVM's internal state, e.g. memory consumption and garbage collection status.
+Those metrics are not considered part of Hono's *official* metrics definition.
+However, all those metrics will still contain tags as described below.

 ### Common Metrics